 - Allowing students to learn by doing: Interactive simulations provide a way for students to become active participants in the learning process and learn from their mistakes in a low-stakes, safe environment.

 - Keeping students engaged: Games and simulations can provide a valuable supplement to traditional instructional methods that keep students engaged and deliver course content to a wider variety of learning styles.

 - Expanding learning beyond the classroom: Games and simulations allow students to practice concepts and skills from any location

-The examples below highlight several projects that FITS staff have worked with faculty to create.
+The examples below highlight several projects that CTL staff have worked with faculty to create.
 To propose a project, contact Sharon Guan at email@example.com.

 This game was created for a Religious Studies course offered by Chris Tirres.
 Tirres wanted to offer students an online game to replace an activity he typically conducts in his face-to-face courses to help students review key facts about Islam.
 Inspired by the popular gameshow Jeopardy!, this web-based game allows students to check their knowledge through multiple-choice questions grouped by category and difficulty level.
 To help motivate students, Tirres offers a reward to the player who attains the highest score in the shortest amount of time.

 Eva Patrikakou and Carol Wren wanted their students in the College of Education to see an assignment through the eyes of a student with a learning disability.
 In this simulation, students are given two minutes to write a short essay about their weekends, but they are not allowed to use several common letters.
 Alert messages with startling sound effects interrupt students if they attempt to enter a forbidden character, while other warnings automatically appear at specific intervals, belittling students with messages such as, “Can't you write any faster?”
 At the end of the activity, students are reminded that the humiliation and frustration they felt in trying to complete this task is similar to what students with learning disabilities feel on a regular basis when trying to complete activities in class.